atopile/atopile/docs/view.md

 - Opamp

 Other larger components will show up as scattered signals that can be moved around to relevant places.

+#### Moving, rotating, mirroring components

+To rotate, you can select a component and press the `R` key.
+To mirror a signal, you can use the `F` key.
+To move a component, simply drag and drop it with your mouse.

 ## Navigate within your design